sambecker/exif-photo-blog/README.md

 https://github.com/sambecker/exif-photo-blog/assets/169298/4253ea54-558a-4358-8834-89943cfbafb4

-_This template is in `BETA`._
+_This template is in `BETA`_

-_Optimizations are still being made around data cache behavior._
+_Optimizations are still being made around data cache behavior_

-_Database schema changes are possible in the future._
+_Database schema changes are possible in the future_

 1-click Deploy to Vercel
 -